chaotic-pan/GolfGame/README.md

 # The Ultimate Golf-Game

 ## Overview
-Golf Game is a physics-based game, written in JavaScript.
+*The Ultimate Golf-Game* is a physics-based game, written with p5.js, a JavaScript graphics library.
 It can be played in any browser, just open the index.html file, and the game is ready to be played.

 ## Controls